fetchai/agents-aea/docs/integration.md

          return is_valid
 ```
 The `validate_transaction` and `is_transaction_settled` functions help us to check if a transaction digest is valid and is settled.
-In the Ethereum API, we can pass the tx_nonce, so we can check that it's the same.
+In the Ethereum API, we can pass the `tx_nonce`, so we can check that it's the same.
 If it is different, we consider that transaction as no valid.
-The same happens if any of amount, client address
+The same happens if any of `amount`, `client` address
-or the seller address is different.
+or the `seller` address is different.

 Lastly, the `generate_tx_nonce` function is the same for both `LedgerApi` implementations but we use different hashing functions.
 Both use the timestamp as a random factor alongside the seller and client addresses.